-Loss on disposal of assets, net.
-Loss on disposal of assets, net, increased by \$4.5 million for the year ended December 31, 2018 compared to 2017 and increased by \$0.5 million for the year ended December 31, 2017 compared to 2016.
+Loss on disposal of assets, net

+Loss on disposal of assets, net, decreased for the year ended December 31, 2019 compared to 2018.
+From time to time, we dispose of inventory, midstream service assets and other fixed assets.
 The associated gain or loss recorded during the period fluctuates depending upon the volume of the assets disposed, their associated net book value and, in the case of a disposal by sale, the sale price.
+During the year ended December 31, 2019, as part of our efforts to reduce G&A, we sold our corporate aircraft and hangar for gains totaling \$1.4 million, which partially reduced our loss on disposal of assets for the year.

-Write-off of debt issuance costs.
-We wrote-off \$0.8 million of debt issuance costs during the year ended December 31, 2016 as a result of changes in the borrowing base and aggregate elected commitment of the Senior Secured Credit Facility.
-We wrote-off \$5.3 million of debt issuance costs during the year ended December 31, 2017 as a result of the early redemption of the May 2022 Notes, which are included in the "Loss on early redemption of debt" line item in the consolidated statements of operations.
+Write-off of debt issuance costs

+We wrote-off \$0.9 million of debt issuance costs during the year ended December 31, 2019 as a result of changes in the borrowing base and aggregate elected commitment of the Senior Secured Credit Facility.
 There were no comparable debt issuance costs written off during the year ended December 31, 2018.
-See Note 7.e for further discussion of our debt issuance costs.
+See Notes 7.e and 19.c to our consolidated financial statements included elsewhere in this Annual Report for further discussion of our debt issuance costs and the subsequent events related to our Senior Secured Credit Facility.

-Income tax benefit (expense).
-The following table presents income tax benefit (expense):
+Income tax benefit (expense)

+The following table presents income tax benefit (expense) for the periods presented:
-For the years ended December 31,

-(in thousands) 2018 2017 2016

-Current \$ 807 \$ (1,800) \$

-Deferred (5,056)

-Total income tax expense \$ (4,249) \$ (1,800) \$
+Years ended December 31, 2019 comp ared to 2018 (in thousands) 2019 2018 Change (\$) Change (%) Current \$ - \$ 807 \$ (807) (100)% Deferred 2,588 (5,056) 7,644 151 % Total income tax benefit (expense) \$ 2,588 \$ (4,249) \$ 6,837 161 %

-Income tax expense of \$4.2 million for the year ended December 31, 2018 is comprised of deferred Texas franchise tax expense of \$5.1 million offset by a current income tax benefit of \$0.8 million due to a Texas franchise tax refund which is a result of differences in estimated versus actual taxable income from the gain on the Medallion Sale.
-Income tax expense of \$1.8 million for the year ended December 31, 2017 is comprised of current Texas franchise tax, mainly as a result of the Medallion Sale.
+Income tax benefit for the year ended December 31, 2019 is comprised of a deferred Texas franchise tax benefit of \$2.6 million.
+Income tax expense of \$4.2 million for the year ended December 31, 2018 is comprised of deferred Texas franchise tax expense of \$5.1 million, offset by a current income tax benefit of \$0.8 million due to a Texas franchise tax refund which is a result of differences in estimated versus actual taxable income from the gain on the Medallion Sale.
+We are subject to federal and state income taxes and the Texas franchise tax.

-During the years ended December 31, 2018 and 2017, we determined it was more likely than not that our deferred tax assets were not realizable through future net income.
-We maintain a valuation allowance to reduce certain deferred tax assets to amounts that are more likely than not to be realized, and as of December 31, 2018 we have recorded a total valuation allowance of \$237.3 million against our federal and Oklahoma deferred tax assets.
-As such, the effective tax rates for our operations were 1% for the year ended December 31, 2018, and 0% for each of the years ended December 31, 2017 and 2016.
-Our effective tax rate is affected by changes in tax rates, valuation allowances, recurring permanent differences and by discrete items that may occur in any given year, but are not consistent from year to year.
-For further discussion of our income taxes, see Note 12 to our consolidated financial statements located elsewhere in this Annual Report.
+During the years ended December 31, 2019 and 2018, we determined it was more likely than not that our federal and Oklahoma deferred tax assets were not realizable through future net income.
+As of December 31, 2019, a total valuation allowance of \$306.6 million has been recorded to offset our federal and Oklahoma net deferred tax assets, resulting in a Texas net deferred tax liability of \$2.5 million.
+As such, the effective tax rates for our operations were 1% for the years ended December 31, 2019 and 2018.
+For further discussion of our income taxes, see Note 12 to our consolidated financial statements included elsewhere in this Annual Report.